 Anyone who has ever had to make a payment online or transaction across borders will benefit from Paysera’s low service charges and varied choice of currencies.
 Taken as a virtual Bank, the payment system charges no account maintenance fee and features worldwide transfers via IBAN or SEPA, always at a minimal cost.
 Aside from its practical and easily accessible online payment service, Paysera also issues its own plastic VISA debit card for direct in-store payments or cash withdrawals from ATMs.

-Although founded from purely Lithuanian roots, Paysera has established itself as a global payment service which boasts some of the most favourable exchange rates for foreign money transfers and in different currencies.
+Although founded from purely Lithuanian roots, Paysera has established itself as a global payment service that boasts some of the most favourable exchange rates for foreign money transfers and in different currencies.
 Paysera is therefore ideal for anyone who is used to sending money from one country to the other or often finds themselves withdrawing money from ATMs around the world.